-With this new offering from Wilderness Safaris, Rwanda can now offer gorilla treks and savannah safaris in one trip.
+With this new offering from Wilderness Safaris, you can now experience gorilla trekking and savannah safaris in one trip when you visit Rwanda.
 There are also more exciting developments coming in the near future, so we’re pleased to bring you this timely update with all the current Rwanda news.

 After months of construction, décor and design, game-drive loop creation, procurement, recruitment, training, unpacking, cleaning and constantly pushing the deadline, it all came together.
 Magashi Camp opened for guests on 1 May 2019, a truly proud moment for Wilderness Safaris!

 When a new camp opens the first guests impressions are never forgotten.
 May and June were truly memorable, as Magashi had some of the best wildlife sightings imaginable, great evenings around the campfire with traditional stories shared by staff, boat cruises – with and without fishing – and many “wow”, “amazing” and “stunning” comments from those first visitors.

 The film and photography taken by the marketing gurus in preparation for Magashi's marketing material, captured the prolific wildlife Magashi and Akagera National Park has to offer.
 It is one of the ultimate travel and wildlife photography must visits.